 You can register a death that took place in South Gloucestershire at one of our registrar offices.
-These are located at the Yate One Stop Shop (West Walk, Yate shopping centre) and Kingswood Civic Centre.
+These are located at the Yate One Stop Shop (West Walk, Yate shopping centre, see map below) and Kingswood Civic Centre.
 You should telephone to make an appointment or make an appointment online.
 In the event of an emergency, where you need to contact us out of normal office hours please use 01454 868009.

 If the death took place outside South Gloucestershire you can still provide us with details.
 We will pass the information you provide to the registrar for that area.
 They will register the death and send you a form for the Department of Work and Pensions, together with the form for the funeral director.

 Yate One Stop Shop location

 - the occupier of the institution, home or hospital in which the death occurred

 - the person making the funeral arrangements.
 This does not include an executor, unless they are also making the funeral arrangements